 Adverse events, or AEs, caused by our product candidates could cause us, other reviewing entities, clinical trial sites or regulatory authorities to interrupt, delay or halt clinical trials and could result in the denial of regulatory approval.
 Phase 2 clinical trials conducted by us with our NanoTab System, ARX-02 and ARX-03 product candidates have generated some AEs, but no serious adverse events, or SAEs, related to the trial drug.
-For example, in NanoTab System Phase 2 clinical trials completed to date, 11% of the patients experienced vomiting and 8% experienced itching for 10 mcg and 15 mcg treated groups, as compared to the placebo treated subjects, of which 6% experienced vomiting and none experienced itching.
-In addition, in our active comparator NanoTab System Phase 3 trial, we noted that 7.9% of NanoTab System treated patients dropped out of the trial prematurely due to an adverse event.
-However, the analysis of the remaining data set from our active comparator NanoTab System Phase 3 clinical trial or our remaining two Phase 3 NanoTab System trials, when available, could result in identification of additional AEs or SAEs, related or unrelated to the trial drug.
-Any SAEs related to the trial drug observed in any of our clinical trials, may adversely impact our ability to obtain regulatory approval for our product candidates.
+For example, in the NanoTab System Phase 2 clinical trials completed to date, 11% of the patients experienced vomiting and 8% experienced itching for 10 mcg and 15 mcg treated groups, as compared to the placebo treated subjects, of which 6% experienced vomiting and none experienced itching.
+In addition, in our active comparator NanoTab System Phase 3 clinical trial, 7.9% of NanoTab System treated patients dropped out of the trial prematurely due to an adverse event, and we observed two SAEs that were assessed as possibly or probably related to the trial drug, one of which was related to the NanoTab System.
+Moreover, the analysis of the remaining data set from our active comparator NanoTab System Phase 3 clinical trial or the analysis of the data set from our remaining two Phase 3 NanoTab System trials, when available, could result in identification of additional AEs or SAEs, related to the trial drug.
+Additional SAEs related to the trial drug observed in any of our clinical trials, including in our ongoing Phase 3 clinical trials, may adversely impact our ability to obtain regulatory approval for our product candidates.